laracmf/laracmf/README.md

 1. There is one ways of grabbing the code:
   * Use Git: `git clone git@github.com:laracmf/laracmf.git`

+  If you use vagrant, run vagrant up && vagrant ssh

 2. From a command line open in the folder, run `composer install`
 3. From project root (as usual you can get it by typing cd {project folder name}) under vagrant run bash ./install.sh